 Lumen’s Follett says, “We have to have home-grown technologies we can export to every corner of the world.
 Pre-orders for our software product, which has not even officially launched, has meant we have not needed to do any marketing.
 People are coming to us.”

 Halliday agrees, and says that the UK has a definite edge in creative services.
 “We have noticed that the UK has the best content creators in the world.
 We have offices in the US, in New York and LA, but the content creators are not as good as the ones here.
 British companies like Visualise, Rewind, Framestore are all used by US clients who come here for world-class marketing, digital and post-production services,” he says.

 Workspace’s shared working environment is a boon for creative services like marketing.
 Follett draws an analogy with the famous lobby built in animation studio Pixar’s headquarters, designed for people from different disciplines to run into one another and share ideas.

 “The Workspace environment is really helpful for us,” he says.
 “We constantly bump into people who come from very different companies.
 This helps us because it’s interesting to have friendly discussions with other people from dance companies, fashion, modelling agencies, all these different areas, and hone our pitch.”

 Marketing may be changing but the next changes are driven by companies with cutting-edge technologies who work for the biggest brands on the planet, based not far from you.

 Do you want to join our thriving community of businesses?
 Come and see what we have to offer your company and make your mark on the capital.

 If you’re looking to rent commercial property in London, it couldn’t be simpler with Workspace.
-Browse our portfolio of over 60 locations across London, check out our inspiring events calendar, and if you’re not ready for your own office space, you can find information on all of our flexible co-working memberships too.
+Browse our portfolio of 64 properties across London, check out our inspiring events calendar, and if you’re not ready for your own office space, you can find information on all of our flexible co-working memberships too.
 Become a part of our vibrant business community today.